acasaccia/mgd-cpp-bigint/Readme.txt

 On the other side, conversion to base 10 will be necessary when displaying to get a human readable representation.

-I found an interesting compromise between SPEED - SPACE - READABILITY is using the largest power of ten that fits into the chosen store type.
-It saves a lot of space and gives a huge performance boost compared to decimal representation and saves us having to bother for conversions.
-Debugging is also a lot easier.
+I started developing the library using as base the largest power of ten that fits into the chosen store type.
+It saved a lot of memory and gave a huge performance boost compared to decimal representation.

-The tradeoff is on bitwise/shift operators: they have worse performance and slightly more complex implementation.
+It also saved me having to bother for conversions and debugging has been a lot easier too.

+The tradeoff of this choice manifested on bitwise/shift operators: any of this operations could have caused an overflow on my pseudo-decimal base, forcing me to check for this on operations that with a binary base would have been trivial.

+Additionally an internal representation of that kind could be counterintuitive for bitwise operations: bit juggling is usually performed on unsigned ints, what's the meaning of performing bitwise `not` on a BigInt in which each digit is an unsigned int < 10^n?

+Considering that when I implemented bit shifting operators I already had the basic arithmetic up and running, it was no problem at all implementing toString(), so I switched back to 2^32 base and implemented shifting / bitwise the fast way.

+Pseudo decimal representation mode could be still useful for debugging.

 [1] "The Algorithm Design Manual" Skiena S. pag.
 423 [2] My question on SO on how to pick the correct digit size: